 Safety is the cornerstone of everything we do at Holland Hospital.
 Following are some of the practices in place to assure a hospital experience focused on your safety, care and comfort.

-your band enables hospital staff to positively identify you with one
+your wrist band enables hospital staff to positively identify you

 Staff ID Badges

 Every health care professional, staff member or volunteer involved in

 your care is required to wear a photo identification badge.
 This